CleanroomMC/Multiblocked/README.md

    Provides ways for add **emissive textures** for all models.

    Provides **particle system** that supports rendering textured particles，laser particles and shader particles.

+5. Take advantage of async threads for incredible performance, 20tps forever.